 Store your contact lenses properly

-Wash your contact lens case with the contact lens solution and not water.
+Wash your contact lens case with a contact lens solution and not water.
 Allow it to dry between uses and be sure to replace it every three months.
 If you aren’t wearing a daily or one-time use contact lens, always clean and store your contact lenses in a fresh contact lens solution.
 Do not reuse old solutions.

 Never store or clean your contacts in water